engerim42/sandbox/en/hosting/freebsd/x-server-with-vnc/index.rst

 After having the Ports in place we install screen first ( https://www.gnu.org/software/screen/ ) which allows us to run interactive shells in multiple, virtual terminal windows andin case our network connection breaks down we can simply run "screen -r" to get the terminal back.
 You'll see a couple of dialogs asking configuration specific questions (simply hit the Enter key).
 Setting the environment variable BATCH=yes will disable these interactive prompts.
 Alternatively, instead to build each port manually, it is possible to use pkg(8) to install the pre-built binary of these ports.
-In case there is no need to tuning clfgas for compilers or any other tuning case, we encourage you to use pkg.
+In case there is no need to tuning cflags for compilers or any other tuning case, we encourage you to use pkg.

     ::